digitranslab/jumpstart/docs/versioned_docs/version-2.35.0/tooljet_database.md

 ### Join Tables

-You can join two or more tables in the ToolJet database by using the **Join** operation.
+You can join two or more tables in the JumpStart database by using the **Join** operation.

 #### Required Parameters
 - **From**: In the **From** section, there are the following parameters: